In the context of organic chemistry, what is the primary function... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what is the primary function of tRNA (transfer RNA)?
+In the context of organic chemistry, what is the primary function of fermentation?

 A